 - 1) The gas regulator, which should be used to control steam generation as described earlier. - 2) The reversing lever.
-This is in the left-hand side of the cab and is moved fully forward for running in a forward direction and fully back to run in the reverse direction.
+This is in the left-hand side of the cab and is moved fully forward for running in a forward direction and full back to run in the reverse direction.
 It should be parked in the centre (mid gear) when the locomotive is stationary for any length of time.
-When in mid gear position, the valve gear is effectively in neutral and the engine will not move under steam power. - 3) The steam regulator.
+When in mid gear position, the valve gear is effectively in neutral and the engine will not move under steam power.

+3) The regulator.
 This is the main steam control valve and regulates the speed at which the engine will run.
-The regulator handle is situated in the right hand cab doorway and is moved anti-clockwise to open and clockwise to close.
+The regulator is accessible through the rear cab doorway and is moved anti-clockwise to open and clockwise to close.

 Using the reversing lever, select the desired direction of travel and open the regulator a little.
-Initially, there will be a certain amount of water in the pipes and cylinders, which will exhaust through the chimney and, after a few moments, the engine will move jerkily, until this clears.
+Initially, there will be a certain amount of water in the pipes and cylinders, which will exhaust into the chimney and drop down below the smokebox, for a few moments, the engine may move jerkily until this clears.
 Once the parts have warmed up, the engine will move off steadily and its speed can be controlled with the regulator.
 Subsequent starts will be quite smooth once the cylinders etc. have reached their normal operating temperature.